polterguy/polterguy.github.io/dashboard/configuration/index.md

     a: "Use the OpenID helper dialog to give the provider a client ID (and where required a secret), and register the dialog's redirect URI with the provider.
 Magic supports Google, GitHub, LinkedIn, Microsoft Entra ID, Okta, Auth0, Keycloak and Slack out of the box."
 ---

-The configuration component allows you to view and edit your server's configuration settings.
+The configuration component allows you to view and edit your cloudlet's configuration settings.
 Your server's configuration is basically your _"appsettings.json"_ file, which is being used in all parts of the system to retrieve configuration settings, such as for instance SMTP settings when email slots are sending emails, etc.

 <img src="/images/config-component.webp" alt="Screenshot of configuring Magic through its Configuration component" loading="lazy" width="2400" height="1500">

-You should be careful as you edit your server's configuration settings, since this might result in that your server becomes erroneously configured, resulting in that your system stops working - In addition to that if you edit your server's configuration erroneously, you might open up your server such that malicious adversaries gain access to your system.
+You should be careful as you edit your cloudlet's configuration settings, since this might result in that your cloudlet becomes erroneously configured, resulting in that your system stops working - In addition to that if you edit your cloudlet's configuration erroneously, you might open up your cloudlet such that malicious adversaries gain access to your system.
 The configuration component has helper UI elements to help you configure things such as OpenAI, SMTP and reCAPTCHA, giving you a graphical user interface to edit some of its most important parts.

 The _"OpenAI"_ button lets you supply your OpenAI API key without touching the JSON.